inab/InSoLiTo/README.md

 # InSoLiTo (Inferring Social Life of Tools)

-## Description
-Our aim is to build a graph-based network of the co-usage, understood as being cited by the same scientific publication, of research software found in OpenEBench, in order to provide guidance on scientific workflows worth benchmarking.
-Once this graph-based is built, different network analysis techniques will be applied to identify specific communities, which would map to specific scientific domains, as well as to the existence of well-defined and widely used scientific workflows.
+The aim of this project is to create a graph-based network of the co-usage, understood as being cited by the same scientific publication, of research software found in OpenEBench.

-## Databases

-- OpenAccessGraph: Graph of the OpenAccess publications.
-- MetaGraph: There will be two graphs, one with the relation between tools and important nodes and another below with the relation between the publications.
+Currently, there are two type of databases used to create this social network of tools:

+[Metadata database](MetaGraph): Creation of a relational and graph database for all the metadata information of the research papers.
+[OpenAccess database](OpenAccessGraph): Creation of a relational and graph database for each of the publications sections (Introduction, Methods, Results, Discussion) information of the OpenAccess research papers.

+Also, there is the [MetaOAGraph folder](MetaOAGraph), used to merge the Metadata and OpenAccess database for further analysis.
+You can also create a graph database with the merged database with all the use cases together.

+The scripts used for analysing the graph database are in the [Graph Analysis](MetaGraph) folder.

+The HTML files and script used to visualise the graph are in the [Graph Analysis](MetaGraph) folder.

+### Main requirement

+Before creating the databases you need a Publications domain from your tools of interest.
+The Publications domain can be computed with the [OpenEBench references and citations enricher](https://github.com/inab/opeb-enrichers/tree/master/pubEnricher).